-Federal law provides the regulations for five types of bankruptcy cases, the most common chapters being chapters 7, 11, 12 and 13.
+Federal law provides the regulations for five types of bankruptcy cases, the most common chapters being 7, 11, 12 and 13.
 With each of the several types of bankruptcy cases comes its own set of procedures and rules.
 In order to qualify for bankruptcy under Chapter 13, the debtor must meet certain requirements.

 The debtor must meet the following requirements to qualify for Chapter 13 bankruptcy pursuant to the Bankruptcy Code:

 Debtor isn’t a business entity